leuti/product-api/PREP_DB.md

 - Change OWNER of schema 'public'
   ALTER DEFAULT PRIVILEGES IN SCHEMA public FOR ROLE shopping_user GRANT ALL ON TABLES TO shopping_user;

+## Create the Elastic beanstalk environment in aws